-The Fund may sell an Underlying Fund if the Adviser identifies fundamental, ESG, or legal risks and/or if the risk/ return ranking declines due to increasing risk and/or decreasing return potential.
+The Fund may sell an Underlying Fund if the Adviser identifies fundamental, ESG, legal or other risks and/or if the risk/ return ranking declines due to increasing risk and/or decreasing return potential.
 The Fund may also decrease weight in an investment for risk control purposes.